 Despite improvements in dental care, millions of Americans suffer tooth loss — mostly due to tooth decay, gingivitis (gum disease), or injury.
 For many years, the only treatment options available for people with missing teeth were bridges and dentures.
-But, today, dental implants are available.
+But, today, many people are choosing dental implants.

 What Are Dental Implants?

 Dental implants are replacement tooth roots.
 Implants provide a strong foundation for fixed (permanent) or removable replacement teeth that are made to match your natural teeth.

 There are many advantages to dental implants, including: